East Antarctica

-East Antarctica, also called Greater Antarctica, constitutes the majority (two-thirds) of the Antarctic continent, lying on the Indian Ocean side of the continent, separated from West Antarctica by the Transantarctic Mountains.
-It lies almost entirely within the Eastern Hemisphere and its name has been accepted for more than a century.
-It is generally higher than West Antarctica and includes the Gamburtsev Mountain Range in the center.
+East Antarctica, also called Greater Antarctica, constitutes the majority (two-thirds) of the Antarctic continent, lying primarily in the Eastern Hemisphere south of the Indian Ocean, and separated from West Antarctica by the Transantarctic Mountains.
+It is generally greater in elevation than West Antarctica, and includes the Gamburtsev Mountain Range in the center.
 The geographic South Pole is located within East Antarctica.

 Apart from small areas of the coast, East Antarctica is permanently covered by ice and it has relatively low biodiversity, with only a small number of species of terrestrial plants, animals, algae, and lichens.
 The coasts are the breeding ground for various seabirds and penguins, and the leopard seal, Weddell seal, elephant seal, crabeater seal and Ross seal breed on the surrounding pack ice in summer.

 Location and description

 Almost completely covered in thick, permanent ice, East Antarctica comprises Coats Land, Queen Maud Land, Enderby Land, Kemp Land, Mac.
 Robertson Land, Princess Elizabeth Land, Wilhelm II Land, Queen Mary Land, Wilkes Land, Adélie Land, George V Land, Oates Land and Victoria Land.
 All but a small portion of this region lies within the Eastern Hemisphere, a fact that has suggested the name.
 The name has been in existence for more than 110 years (Balch, 1902; Nordenskjöld, 1904), but its greatest use followed the International Geophysical Year (1957–58) and explorations disclosing that the Transantarctic Mountains provide a useful regional separation of East Antarctica and West Antarctica.
 The name was approved in the United States by the Advisory Committee on Antarctic Names (US-ACAN) in 1962.
 East Antarctica is generally higher than West Antarctica, and is considered the coldest place on Earth.

 The subglacial Gamburtsev Mountain Range, about the size of the European Alps, in the center of East Antarctica, are believed to have been the nucleation site for the East Antarctic Ice Sheet, just underneath Dome A.